+17 companies provided their view.
+All companies agreed that to reuse LTE mechanism for NR, i.e. Tbarring is per access category.

+Proposal 7: confirm CT1 question 3, reuse LTE mechanism for NR, i.e. Tbarring is per access category.

 CT1-Question 4: CT1 documented that barring test is done in a layer lower than the NAS layer and CT1 has left open documenting where or in which of those lower layers, the barring timer(s) is(are) run.
 CT1 seeks RAN2's view, or can that be left to implementation without specifying which layer run the barring timer(s)?